SolePera/solepera.github.io/_pubs/CHIIR21- Antica Roma.md

-﻿---
+---
-title: "Children's Perspective on How Emojis Help Them to Recognise Relevant Results: Do Actions Speak Louder Than Words?"
+title: "Children’s Perspective on How Emojis Help Them to Recognise Relevant Results Do Actions Speak Louder Than Words?"
-date: 2021-03-01
+date: 2021-03-11
 project: ir-kids
 type: paper
 ---